Pretty Proto

 Over time two kinds of remote sources for markdown files have emerged in the student council, which led to two downloaders as part of pretty-proto.

-flag can be used to keep the downloaded markdown file, otherwise only a compiled PDF document will be saved to the current working directory.
+In both cases the -k, --keep flag can be used to keep the downloaded markdown file, otherwise only a compiled PDF document will be saved to the current working directory.

 Sharelatex